justunsix/netbox-tests/netbox-docker/README.md

 docker compose up
 ```

-shvagrant up`
+See the application at <http://127.0.0.1:8000/>

-Then follow instructions in the [netbox-docker quickstart](https://github.com/netbox-community/netbox-docker#quickstart) and see the application at <http://127.0.0.1:8000/>
+For details on these instructions, see the [netbox-docker quickstart](https://github.com/netbox-community/netbox-docker#quickstart).

 ### Troubleshooting